Multi-host sharing of an NVMe drive using dis_nvme

-Dolphin has developed a NVMe driver from scratch that allows multiple nodes shared access to the same NVMe drive, without requiring SR-IOV support in the NVMe drive.
+Dolphin has developed a prototype NVMe driver that allows multiple nodes to access shared NVMe devices at the same time, without requiring that the devices support SR-IOV.
 This is made possible by the highly parallel nature of the NVMe device-driver model.
 Using the dis_nvme driver exposes the same block device on all cluster nodes.
 This enables use of shared-disk filesystems like GFS2 and OCFS2.

 Requirements